DaveEveritt/git-minimal/readme.md

 - GIT will ask for some details the first time you use it on a machine
 - this presumes you've created a simple repo on GitHub
-- don't create a readme.md file on GitHub, do it locally
+- don't create a readme.md file on GitHub, make it locally and push

 ## Setup